nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_structure.md

 <td>issue.details.code</td>
 <td>ITK-Response-Codes</td>
 <td>20006</td>
-<td>ITK header validation failure</td>
+<td>ITK3 header validation failure</td>
-<td>The ITK header resources or elements are not correct or understandable.
+<td>The ITK3 header resources or elements are not correct or understandable.
 For example, the ITK3 Bundle or ITK3 MessageHeader.</td>
 </tr>
 </table>